 Table 2-1: The various math operators in Python.

 When used in this way, +, -, *, and / are called operators.
 Operators tell Python what to do with the numbers surrounding them.

 Integers (or ints for short) are whole numbers such as 4, 99, and 0.
 Floating point numbers (or floats for short) are fractions or numbers with decimal points like 3.5, 42.1 and 5.0.
 In Python, the number 5 is an integer, but 5.0 is a float.
 These numbers are called values.

 These math problems are examples of expressions.
 Computers can solve millions of these problems in seconds.
 Expressions are made up of values (the numbers) connected by operators (the math signs).
 Try entering some of these math problems into the interactive shell, pressing the enter key after each one.

 After you type in the above instructions, the interactive shell will look like Figure 2-2.

 Figure 2-2: What the IDLE window looks like after entering instructions.

 Figure 2-3: An expression is a made up of values and operators.

-However, if you just type 5 + into the interactive shell, you will get an error message.
+If you enter 5 + into the interactive shell, you’ll get an error message.

-This may not seem important, but a lot of computer programming is not just telling the computer what to do, but also knowing exactly how to tell the computer to do it.
+SyntaxError means Python doesn’t understand the instruction because you typed it incorrectly.
+A lot of computer programming isn’t just telling the computer what to do, but also knowing how to tell it.